 7. Simple website design looks professional and trustworthy

 Clean, simple website design legitimizes your business.
 It establishes trust and makes users more likely to return to your site at a later date.
-A 2017 poll found that 48% of people determine the credibility of a business based on its website design.
+A recent poll found that 48% of people determine the credibility of a business based on its website design.
 In fact, the vast majority of Internet users report that the presentation of a website directly impacts how much they trust a business.

 So how do you achieve this beautiful but simple style on your own website?
 The answer is white space.
 White space is all the blank space on your website that appears in margins as well as in between words, letters, images, and headlines.
 Effective use of white space helps users focus on one piece of your website at a time, streamlining the conversion process.

 The webpage above is a great example of how to effectively utilize white space (and how white space does not actually have to be white).
 There is plenty of blank space between the headline, body text, image, and call to action button.
 This allows the eye to easily navigate the page and quickly find the call to action.